LukeTheEngineer/DSAL-C/README.md

 # DSAL-C
-Data structures and algorithms library from scratch
+Data structures and algorithms library plus some general use functionality